-The Graded Care Profile is an assessment tool that helps practitioners take a strengths-based approach to measuring the quality of care a child is receiving and supports them to identify neglect.
+&lt;sup>2 The Graded Care Profile is an assessment tool that helps practitioners take a strengths-based approach to measuring the quality of care a child is receiving and supports them to identify neglect.
 The tool is licensed and promoted by the NSPCC.

-1.5 Norfolk published two Safeguarding Practice Reviews (SPRs) in 2022 - 23 where neglect was a major theme.
-Norfolk's Ofsted Inspection of Local Authority Children's Services, published January 2023, also picked up on neglect as an issue:
+- recognise physical, emotional, medical, and educational neglect - understand the cumulative and long-term impact of neglect - take timely action to safeguard children. - 1.5 Norfolk published two Safeguarding Practice Reviews (SPRs) in 2022 23 where neglect was a major theme.
+Norfolk's Ofsted Inspection of Local Authority Children's Services, published January 2023, also highlighted neglect as an issue: